Prehistoric music

 Prehistoric music (previously called primitive music) is a term in the history of music for all music produced in preliterate cultures (prehistory), beginning somewhere in very late geological history.
 Prehistoric music is followed by ancient music in different parts of the world, but still exists in isolated areas.
 However, it is more common to refer to the "prehistoric" music which still survives as folk, indigenous or traditional music.
 Prehistoric music is studied alongside other periods within music archaeology.

 Findings from Paleolithic archaeology sites suggest that prehistoric people used carving and piercing tools to create instruments.
 Archeologists have found Paleolithic flutes carved from bones in which lateral holes have been pierced.
-The disputed Divje Babe flute, carved from a cave bear femur, is thought to be at least 40,000 years old.
+The disputed Divje Babe flute, a perforated cave bear femur, is at least 40,000 years old.
 Instruments such as the seven-holed flute and various types of stringed instruments, such as the Ravanahatha, have been recovered from the Indus Valley civilization archaeological sites.
-India has one of the oldest musical traditions in the world—references to Indian classical music (marga) are found in the Vedas, ancient Hindu scriptures.